avenix/WDK/README.md

 ### Preprocessing

-The *SignalExplorerApp* can be used to display and compare the different classes to each other, as well as the effects of different signal processing methods.
+The *SignalExplorerApp* can be used to display and compare the signals corresponding to different classes.
+The *SignalExplorerApp* can also compute different signal processing methods commonly used on wearable applications.
 After a preprocessing and segmentation strategy have been chosen, the *SignalExplorerApp* plots every segment of each selected class on top of each other.

 Currently, the following signal processing methods are supported: